Childir Eyalet: History

 Samtskhe was the only Georgian principality to permanently become an Ottoman province (as the eyalet of Cildir).
-In the eighty years after the battle of Zivin the region was gradually absorbed into the empire.
+In the eighty years after the Battle of Zivin, the region was gradually absorbed into the empire.

 The Ottomans took the Ahıska region from the Principality of Meskheti, a vassal state of Safavid dynasty.
 In 1578, when the new province was established, they appointed the former Georgian prince, Minuchir (who took the name of Mustafa after converting to Islam) as the first governor.
-This eyalet expanded after taking of Ottomans Adjara region from Principality of Guria in 1582.
-From 1625 onwards the entire eyalet was a hereditary possession of the now-Muslim atabegs of Samtskhe, which administered it as hereditary governors, with some exceptions, until the mid-18th century.
+This eyalet expanded after taking the Adjara region from the Principality of Guria in 1582.
+From 1625 onwards the entire eyalet was a hereditary possession of the now-Muslim Jaqeli atabegs of Samtskhe, which administered it as hereditary governors, with some exceptions, until the mid-18th century.
+After 1639, the Jaqeli Pashas of Childir were charged with reining in the kings of Imereti.

 During the Russo-Turkish War (1828–1829), Russians occupied much of the province.
 The administrative centre was moved from Akhaltsikhe, which was ceded to Russia, to Oltu.

-By the treaty of Adrianople, much of the pashalik was ceded to Russia, and became part of the Russian Akhalzik uzeyd of Kutaisi Governorate.
-The remaining, smaller inner part was united with the eyalet of Kars (later part of Eyalet of Erzurum) in 1845 and coastal parts was united with Trabzon Eyalet in 1829.
+By the Treaty of Adrianople, much of the pashalik was ceded to Russia, and became part of the Russian Akhalzik uezd (district) of Kutaisi Governorate.
+The remaining, smaller inner part was united with the eyalet of Kars (later part of Eyalet of Erzurum) in 1845 and its coastal areas were united with Trabzon Eyalet in 1829.